 For something that was so simple and fast to make, I couldn’t get my head around how tasty the dish was.
 It was a blend of salty, creamy, and nutty, and I devoured the entire dish within minutes.
 Ever since making it, I’ve been on the hunt for cassava leaves so that I can recreate it, but I’ve found spinach to be a reasonable substitution.

 After thanking the family for letting me into their home, we took a quick walk around the village, and I mostly fell in love with this kid:

-We said our goodbyes, and I was whisked off to the spice plantation, my nostrils flaring in anticipation.
+We said our goodbyes and I was whisked off to the spice plantation, my taste buds tingling in anticipation.

 With the scent of cloves and cinnamon filling the air, I clambered out of the van and took my first steps towards the farm.
 I’d expected there to be a hell of a lot of organisation in a place that needs to keep track of dozens of spices, so I was surprised to discover that — to my eyes, at least — all of the trees and plants had been planted all higgledy-piggledy across the land with little order.
 It was like wandering through an overgrown forest, with trees, shrubs, bushes, and vines blocking the sun’s rays from reaching me.

 My guide motioned me over to something he referred to as the lipstick tree.

 Also known as achiote, its seeds are used as a spice (including in cochinita pibil — my favourite thing to eat in Mexico!), as well as in lipstick and body paint, as demonstrated by one of the farm workers who was tagging along on my tour.